Selling a House with Tenants in California - Easy Process for Landlords

 • Renters in California are entitled to voluntarily waive their tenant rights via independent agreement.
 For example, a tenant may become weary of the inconvenience associated with numerous showings and choose to walk away.
 Sometimes, landlords incentivize a tenant’s cooperation.
 As long as both parties are in agreement, such arrangements are legal.

-The process of asking an existing tenant to leave prior to selling a rental house hinges on the kind of lease you have in place and the amount of time that’s left on the lease.
+The process of asking an existing tenant to leave prior to selling your rental house hinges on the kind of lease you have in place and depending on how long is left on the lease.
+If you have a fixed-term lease in place and it doesn’t include an early termination clause, the matter is more complicated because the new landlord will inherit the lease.

-Your tenant has the right to continue living on the property without interruption until the end of the lease—as long as they uphold the lease agreement, including continuing to pay their rent.
+Your tenant has the right to continue living on the property without interruption until the end of the lease – as long as they uphold the lease agreement, including continuing to pay their rent.
+While it’s your right to begin the process of selling your rental, you can’t trample on your tenants’ rights or expect them to move out early based on your convenience.

 If, on the other hand, you have a month-to-month lease, things are more flexible.
-It’s important to note, however, that laws related to California rentals also protect the rights of month-to-month tenants—who are owed at least a 60-day notice for lease termination
+It’s important to note, however, that laws related to California rentals also protect the rights of month-to-month tenants—who are owed at least a 60-day notice for lease termination.

 Just cause